Do you want to know what makes couples therapy and marriage counseling a success?

-Are you in charge and simply given the floor to ask and receive answers about price, time, and other basics?
+Are you in charge?
+Are you simply given the floor to ask and receive answers about price, time, and other basics?
 Or is the therapist engaged, asking to hear about your struggles and offering ideas and information about how they can or can not help?

 Finally, if you’re currently searching for the perfect couples counselor or stopped counseling because it wasn’t helpful or productive, I hope you now have a list of items to look for and some action steps to take.

 It is my sincerest wish that you obtain great success in your relationship.
-I hope, too, that you both are able to make the necessary changes together so that the loving relationship you’re longing for becomes a reality.
+I hope, too, that you both can make the necessary changes together so that the loving relationship you’re longing for becomes a reality.

 Begin Couples Therapy in FL with Idit Sharoni’s Team